nerab/paradeiser/README.md

       pom finish

 when the pomodoro is over.
-A similar command exists for
+A similar command exists as

       pom break finish

-that is called by `at` when the break is over.
+which is called by `at` when the break is over.

 When a pomodoro is started, Paradeiser enqueues itself to `at` like this:

       echo pom finish | at now + 25 minutes

 When `at` calls Paradeiser with this command, the pomodoro / break will be over and Paradeiser can do all the internal processing related to stopping the pomodoro / break (incl. calling the appropriate hooks, see below).

+Paradeiser uses a dedicated at queue named 'p' to organize its jobs and to prevent accidentially overwriting other scheduled tasks.

 ## Status